raspberrypilearning/grow-a-tree/en/step_2.md

 ## Set the screen

-First we have to set the scene by choosing the Forest backdrop and Tree sprite.
-We then have to 'plant' Tree (i.e. choose where the sprite is within the stage) and then we have to steer the player with opening instructions.
-There's a lot to do!
+First we have set the scene with a Forest backdrop and a Tree sprite.
+Can you help replant the tree and improve the instructions for the player?

 --- task ---